Cambridge’s first cohousing community

 Available in three and four double-bedroom layouts, a 123m2, three-storey terraced house with engineered solid-wood flooring to living areas, underfloor heating, two bathrooms* plus downstairs WC, and front and rear gardens.

-Available as a ground-floor 51m2 one-bedroom home (first-floor 61m2 two-bedroom units are currently all reserved), these paired flats have their own front doors, private garden or balcony and family bathroom.
+Available as a ground-floor 51m2 one-bedroom units with first-floor 61m2 two-bedroom units above, these paired flats have their own front doors, private garden or balcony and family bathroom.